-Striped flea beetle (Phyllotreta striolata)

-Potato flea beetle (Epitrix cucumeris)

-Western black flea beetle (P. pusilla)

-Western striped flea beetle (P. ramosa)
+Striped Flea Beetle (Phyllotreta striolata) < Potato Flea Beetle (Epitrix cucumeris) Western Black Flea Beetle (P. pusilla) Western Striped Flea Beetle (P. ramosa)

 The color of flea beetles varies between species, but all species have a hard body and large hind legs.
-When flea beetles are disturbed, their large hind legs allow them to jump great distances.
+When flea beetles are disturbed, their hind legs allow them to jump great distances.

 In Arizona, flea beetles are particularly damaging to cole crops.
-The female flea beetle lays her eggs in the soil, on leaves, or within holes and crevices in the cauliflower plant.
-Depending on the species, the larvae feed on the leaves or the roots of the cauliflower plant.
-The adult beetles also feed on the cauliflower plant; chewing small holes and pits into the underside of leaves.
+The female flea beetle lays her eggs in the soil, on leaves, or within holes and crevices in the kohlrabi plant.
+Depending on the species, the larvae feed on the leaves or the roots of kohlrabi.
+The adult beetles will also feed on the kohlrabi plant, chewing small holes and pits into the underside of leaves.
 These insects are the most damaging during stand establishment.
 Even a small population can stunt or kill a stand of seedlings.
 Mature plants, however, are more tolerant of feeding and rarely suffer severe damage.
-If flea beetle feeding damages the cauliflower head, the plant is unmarketable.

 Sampling and Treatment Thresholds: Flea beetles often migrate from surrounding production areas and Sudan grass.
 Fields should be monitored weekly for flea beetles and damage.
-University experts recommend the following treatment thresholds.
-Prior to head formation, treatment should occur when there is 1 beetle per 50 plants 14.
-Once the head has formed, cauliflower does not normally require treatment 14.
-Once the plant is mature, populations must be extremely dense to cause economic damage.
+University of Arizona guidelines suggest that prior to the formation of the swollen stem, fields should be treated when there is 1 beetle per 50 plants14.
+Once the stem has formed, kohlrabi does not normally require treatment unless populations are extremely dense14.